Frequently Asked Questions

 Some properties are restricted to applicants who can demonstrate a local connection to a specific village/parish in which the property is built.
 A village/parish local connection is defined as follows:

-• Ordinarily resident in the village/parish.
+- Ordinarily resident in the village/parish.

-• Previously ordinarily resident in the village/parish prior to the date of allocation and has family who ordinarily reside there.
+- Previously ordinarily resident in the village/parish prior to the date of allocation and has family who ordinarily reside there.

-• Employment - current or to take up permanent employment in the village/parish.
+- Employment - current or to take up permanent employment in the village/parish.

-• To support or be supported by member of family ordinarily resident in the village/parish.
+- To support or be supported by member of family ordinarily resident in the village/parish.

 Can you suspend my application

-Your application may be suspended in the following circumstances if:
+It may also be suspended if:

-• You deliberately worsen your circumstances.
+- You deliberately worsen your housing circumstances

-• You and or your partner have former rent arrears.
+- You and or your partner have former rent arrears

-• You refuse two suitable offers of accommodation within 6 months.
+- You refuse two suitable offers of accommodation within 6 months.

 How are applications prioritised